NutNut17/thulite-project/content/docs/w2dev/w205ide.md

 | GitHub Copilot | AI code completion |
 | Windsurt(Codeium) | AI code completion |

+A codespace is a temporary VS Code IDE on browser.
+Start to edit a existing repository on the browser.
+Commit are required after editing the code, if not, the update will not be applied.
+The codespace have a Linux server running behind.

 #### JetBrains

 JetBrains IDEs have great features of intelligent code assistance with Built-in Git UI, class renaming feature, memory & CPU profiling, remote development.
 But it's heavy and not free.
 Suitable for full-stack, backend, and enterprise environments.